CONFERENCE WITH KOEN DE RIDDER: CITIES AT THE FRONT OF CLIMATE CHANGE.

 "Heat stress at the end of the century will skyrocket in a way that we cannot even imagine."
-This was one of the warnings of Professor Koen De Ridder of the Flemish Institute of Technological Research (VITO) of Belgium in his conference on November 15th within the "Facing Climate Change" series of the Re-City platform organized by the Foundation Catalonia Europe with the collaboration of BBVA and the support of the Barcelona City Council, the Metropolitan Area of Barcelona and the Generalitat de Catalunya.
+This was one of the warnings of Professor Koen De Ridder of the Flemish Institute of Technological Research (VITO) of Belgium in his conference on November 15th within the "Facing Climate Change" series of the Re-City platform organized by the Foundation Catalonia Europe with the collaboration of BBVA and the support of the Barcelona City Council, the Metropolitan Area of Barcelona and the Department of "Territori i Sostenibilitat" of Generalitat de Catalunya.

 The conference was moderated by Xavier Rodó, ICREA researcher, head of the Climate and Health research program of ISGlobal, and scientific advisor of ReCity's "Facing Climate Change" cycle.